Those Winter Sundays Summary and Theme by Robert Hayden

 In the last two lines of the poem, Those Winter Sundays, the speaker regrets that he could not understand the love his father gave him.
 He says ‘What did I know’ twice which means he is emphasizing his remorse for knowing the truth late.
 Despite being hard to him, the speaker realizes that his father always meant the best for his son.

 Those Winter Sundays Theme

-There are multiple themes of Robert Hayden’s poem Those Winter Sundays.
-It has the themes of memory, family, love, regret, poverty and more.
+There are multiple themes in Robert Hayden’s poem Those Winter Sundays.
+It has the themes of memory, family, love, regret, poverty, and more.